Tanainan/statcheck/R/TC_checkRMSEA_explanation.md

       CR1 <- str_replace_all(unlist(CR1), "^[AD].*", "")
 ```

 1. Change "v2 = 1:34" to "v2 = 1.34"; remove irrelevant info to make it easier to get the right chi2 value.
-E.g., "w2 (df = 24, N = 337) = 38.97" -&gt; the program might mistakenly retrieve 24 or 337 as chi2 values.
+E.g., "w2 (df = 24, N = 337) = 38.97" -&gt; the program might mistakenly read 24 or 337 as chi2 values.
 We remove every thing in the parentheses, including "v2" -&gt; We then get " = 38.97".

 This only works when there is df, n, and/or p-value in parentheses between a chi2 notation and a chi2 value.